antoinehonore/antoinehonore.github.io/content/teaching/machinelearningdatascience.md

 My colleague Anubhab Ghosh and I developed the material for 9 tutorials on Machine learning and Data Science.
 We gave the course in 2022 to master's student at KTH Royal Institute of Technology.
+A zip file with the pdfs is available [here](/tutorials/tutorials.zip), the source latex is available [here][/tutorials/tutorials.zip].

 | #  | Tutorial | Solution                  | Other Material                         |